emma-sax4/emmasax4.info/_pages/about_me.md

 permalink: /about-me/
 ---

 My entire career has been spent on the Operations side of DevOps.
-But I dabble in website development in Ruby on Rails—and of course, Jekyll and GitHub Pages.
+But I dabble in website development in Ruby on Rails and Jekyll/Liquid.
 For a more detailed version of my experience, please visit my [LinkedIn](https://www.linkedin.com/in/emma-sax4).

 ## Tools, Frameworks, & Languages

-Ruby, Ruby on Rails, Bash, Git, GitHub API, AWS API, HTML/CSS, Yaml/JSON, Chef, Amazon Web Services, Kubernetes/EKS, New Relic, Datadog, Splunk
+Ruby, Ruby on Rails, Bash, Git, GitHub API, AWS API, HTML/CSS, Yaml/JSON, Chef, Amazon Web Services, Kubernetes/EKS, New Relic, Datadog, Splunk, Jekyll/Liquid

 ## Operating Systems